biolink/biolink-model/src/docs/understanding-the-model.md

 * Extensible, self-documenting, and unambiguous
 * Maps to external ontologies, thesauri, controlled vocabularies, and taxonomies

-To that end, Biolink Model makes use of [linkML](https://github.com/linkml) (Biolink Modeling Language) for defining the various semantics of the model.
+To that end, Biolink Model makes use of [LinkML](https://linkml.github.io/linkml) (the inked open data modeling framework) for defining the various semantics of the model.

 ## Understanding the Biolink Modeling Language

-linkML is a general purpose modeling language that follows object-oriented and ontological principles.
+LinkML is a general purpose modeling language that follows object-oriented and ontological principles.
 The modeling language inherits features from the Web Ontology Language (OWL) and thus is capable of representing semantics in addition to the standard object-oriented hierarchy of a data model.

-Models are authored in YAML;  using linkML one can generate a variety of artifacts including JSON-Schema, OWL, RDF, Python data classes, Shape Expressions, and Markdown.
+Models are authored in YAML and using linkML, JSON-Schema, OWL, RDF, Python data classes, Shape Expressions, and Markdown docs are also generated.

 The modeling language provides the following idioms,
 - **Class definition** : Used to define classes